Fifteen years ago, I made a startling discovery: When athletes

 issues powerfully impact performance.
 This may seem obvious to

-that motivation results from financial compensation rather than
+believe that motivation results from financial compensation rather

-an athlete's feelings of self-worth.
-The reason for this is they
+than an athlete's feelings of self-worth.
+The reason for this

 plan, but are generally unaware of how to go about creating an